Police identify woman found dead off of road just north of Mercer County

 FAIRFIELD TWP., Pa.
-(WKBN) – Pennsylvania State Police released the identity of a woman found dead in Crawford County just north of Mercer County Monday.
+(WYTV) – Pennsylvania State Police released the identity of a woman found dead in Crawford County just north of Mercer County Sunday.

 Destine Conyers, 21, of Townville, Pennsylvania, was found with a fatal gunshot wound along Mule Road in Fairfield Township.